rux616/starfield-junk-in-your-ships-trunk/support/docs/README.txt

 Lively: For helping to test this mod
 TheOGTennessee: For the idea to include 3x and 10x cargo capacity modifiers
 Freschu: For developing a really handy xEdit script that makes my life easier, and helping me with the rotate_cell_contents xedit script
+fireundubh: For adding the trig functions to xEdit that were necessary to make my rotate_cell_contents script possible

 This mod's repo contains the following programs, each having their own copyrights and licenses:

 - 7-Zip 23.01 (2023-06-20) Console Executable by Igor Pavlov (https://www.7-zip.org/)
 - BSArch v0.9c (part of xEdit 4.1.4u) by zilav, ElminsterAU, and Sheson (https://github.com/TES5Edit/TES5Edit)
 - SpriggitCLI v0.18 by Noggog (https://github.com/Mutagen-Modding/Spriggit)

 Contact
 =======